How To Apply Design Patterns when Designing Software

 Pattern Name and Classification

-The pattern's name conveys the essence of the pattern succinctly.
+The pattern's name conveys the essence of the pattern in a nutshell.
 A good name is vital, because it will become part of your design vocabulary.

 Intent